 We are pleased that you are interested in a double degree in cooperation with TU Darmstadt.
-Here, you will find all information on our double-degree programmes and additional tips for newcomers at TU Darmstadt.
+Here, you will find information on our double-degree programmes and additional tips for newcomers at TU Darmstadt.

 TU Darmstadt has entered into double-degree agreements with different partner universities all over the world.
-These programmes offer qualified students the opportunity to get two degrees at the same time: the Bachelor of Science or the Master of Science at TU Darmstadt and the corresponding degree of the partner university.
+These programmes offer qualified students the opportunity to earn two degrees at the same time: a Bachelor of Science or Master of Science at TU Darmstadt and the corresponding degree of the partner university.
 The recognition of academic achievements of the partner university is guaranteed from the start.
 Participants complete a large part of their degree in a foreign country.
 The duration of studies is usually only prolonged slightly.
 After completing the Master’s degree at TU Darmstadt, both degree certificates – one from TU Darmstadt, one from the partner university – will be conferred to the student.

 The following pages will provide you with information about our double-degree programmes.
 For general inquiries about double degrees, please contact the Unit for International Relations and Mobility.

 If you are studying at one of our partner universities and wish to receive an additional degree from TU Darmstadt, please apply directly to your home institution.

 You are studying at a European partner university of TU Darmstadt and are interested in a double-degree Master in cooperation with TU Darmstadt?
 You can get more detailed information about study plans, recognition of academic achievements, costs and formalities from your home university’s departmental coordinator.